Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 That's not a new thing.

-They use so that's sort of baked into the system.
+So that's sort of baked into the system.

-On their use of the term coercive, DS and Bent used coercive to describe a form of procedural and economic coercion with the structure of Bitcoin's development and network effects compels adoption without voluntary agreement.
+On their use of the term coercive, Diaz and Bent used coercive to describe a form of procedural and economic coercion with the structure of Bitcoin's development and network effects compels adoption without voluntary agreement.

-In their view, coercive means maintainers leveraging their control over the dominant Bitcoin core repository to merge changes that force users into a binary choice.
+In their view, coercive means maintainers leveraging their control over the dominant Bitcoin core repository to merge changes that force users into a binary choice, upgrade to the new version or fork and run older software, which could isolate them from the network due to compatibility issues or reduced security.

-So that's yeah, I mean that's an issue, right?
+So that's, yeah, I mean, that's an issue, right?

 Bent has implied this by calling the process coercive, arguing that once merged, economic incentives pressure the ecosystem to follow, sidelining dissenters without their explicit consent.

-I mean, it doesn't matter, because the people who are developing this don't have the resources to cover everyone's losses anyway.
+I mean, it doesn't matter because the people who are developing this don't have the resources to cover everyone's losses anyway.

 So who's liable?